 I am attending Arizona State University’s School of Earth and Space Exploration and am working primarily with Dr. Craig Hardgrove, doing research on nuclear processes related to planetary science.

-The photo above is of me (left) and my friend Addie Ford (right) making parking lot coffee in the morning in Bishop, CA before heading out to boulder.
+The photo above is of me (left) and my friend Addie Ford (right) making parking lot coffee in the morning in Bishop, CA before heading out to rock climb in Owen’s River Gorge.
 Photo by Ashley Rose.